mrjones2014/legendary.nvim/README.md

 Define your keymaps as simple Lua tables and let `legendary.nvim` handle the rest.
 Find them (and commands) with `vim.ui.select()` when you forget.

+It also includes built-in keymaps and commands (these can be removed via config).
+Please help me add missing ones with a Pull Request!

 For normal and insert mode mappings, you can execute the mapping by selecting it.
 You can use something like [dressing.nvim](https://github.com/stevearc/dressing.nvim) to use a fuzzy finder as your default `vim.ui.*` handler.